-Kelly Ripa Had The Perfect Comeback For An Instagram Who Hated Her ‘Daddy’ Nickname For Mark Consuelos
+Kelly Ripa Had The Perfect Comeback For An Instagram Troll Who Hated Her ‘Daddy’ Nickname For Mark Consuelos

 The burn even made it to the popular Instagram account Comments by Celebs.
 In an Instagram story, they declared the exchange to be their “best clapback of the week.”

-The witty comment should come as little surprise to fans of the former soap actress, as she often showcases her sense of humor — especially when it comes to her husband.
-For example, she recently uploaded a hilarious clip where made out with a pillow of Mark, as previously covered by The Inquisitr.
+The witty comment should come as little surprise to fans of the former soap actress, as she often showcases her sense of humor, especially when it comes to her husband.
+For example, she recently uploaded a hilarious clip showing her making out with a pillow of Mark, as previously covered by The Inquisitr.

 Delivered To Your INBOX